-How Much Does a Catalytic Converter Cost in 2023?
+How Much Does a Catalytic Converter Cost?
+Facts & FAQ

 Every modern vehicle is equipped with a component called a catalytic converter.
 These converters are essential to your exhaust system and typically last about 10 years or more, though they will need to be replaced when they become damaged or clogged.

 But how much does it cost to replace a catalytic converter?
 And what are the symptoms of one that needs to be replaced?
-We’ve done a bit of research on this car part and we’ll answer these questions for you.
+You can expect to pay between $1000 to $3,000.
+We’ve done a bit of research on this car part, keep reading as we explain further.

 How Much Does It Cost to Replace a Catalytic Converter?

 On average, your typical catalytic converter replacement can cost around $1000 to $3,000 or more.
 So to say, it isn’t a quick and cheap repair.
 Factors contributing to the cost include the make and model of your vehicle, its year, as well as the extent of damage to the catalytic converter.
 The part alone can cost anywhere from $600 to $1,200, and for labor, you can expect to pay anywhere from $60 to $120 or more an hour.